b0shka/assistant-bot/README.md

 ```

 ### Additionally
-A `tgbot.service` file was also created to run this bot on the server
+A `tgbot.service` file was also created to run this bot on the server.
+The `data` folder contains text files with all possible erroneous requests